meilisearch/documentation/guides/advanced_guides/keys.md

 # Keys

-In MeiliSearch there are three types of keys:
+In MeiliSearch, there are three types of keys:

 - The **Master** key has access to all routes.
 - The **Private** key has access to all routes except the `/keys` routes.